andreea-lipan/tab-notes-firefox-extension/README.md

     }
 ]
 ```

-This will tell the browser to load the ```content.js``` script into the Web pages that match ```[all_urls]```, which in this case means all pages.
+This will tell the browser to execute the background.js script in the background.

-Important note: Not all sites will allow for script injection.
-For example no extensions will work on pages from mozzila.org.
+Meaning while the extension is running, this scripts will continuously
+be executed.
+This is a manifest V2 specific behaviour.
+In the newer
+Manifest V3 this is not the case.
+Background scripts will still be
+executed in the background but once they become idle, the execution stops.
+Therefore, saving data in memory will not work there.

 ```
 "background": {
     "scripts": ["background.js"]
 },
 ```

-This will tell the browser to execute the background.js script in the background.
-Meaning while the extension is running, this scripts will contiuosly be executed.
-This is a manifest V2 specific behaviour.
-In the newer Manifest V3 this is not the case.
-Background scripts will still be executed in the background but once they become idle, the execution stops.
-Therefore, saving data in memory will not work there.
+This is how we can create options for our extension.
+When clicking the extension
+from the browser extension section, the ```popup.html``` file will be loaded.

 ```
 "browser_action": {